cidgoh/DataHarmonizer/docs/README_user_manual.md

 Click **Reset** to discard any drag-drop changes made in the current session and restore the table to its auto-detected state (as it appeared when the file was first loaded).

+### Limitation — JSON files must have consistent field names across all records

+When loading a JSON data file, DataHarmonizer builds the column header by scanning every record (row) in each table and collecting the union of all field names encountered.
+This works correctly when every record in a given class/table uses the same set of field names.

+However, if some records contain a typo or variant spelling of a field name — for example because records were merged in from another source — the union will contain **both** the correct name and the mistyped one.
+The correctly named field will match the schema and its data will load normally.
+The mistyped name will appear in the Field Mapper report as an unmatched data column (visible when the **Concise view** checkbox is off).

+This situation cannot be resolved through the Field Mapper: two distinct data columns cannot both be mapped to the same schema field, and even if they could, the per-record ambiguity (which name applies to which record) has no clean resolution at load time.

+**Remedy:** fix the JSON file directly so that every record of a given class uses identical field names before loading it into DataHarmonizer.

 ---

 ## Clearing Data